China GDP Growth Slows In Q4; PBoC Cuts Lending Rate

 On a quarterly basis, GDP advanced 1.6 percent versus the expected growth of 1.1 percent.

-In the whole year of 2021, the economy logged a strong growth of 8.1 percent, but this was mainly due to the low base effect.
+In the whole year of 2021, the economy logged a strong growth of 8.1 percent, better than the government's target of above 6 percent.
+However, the faster growth reflects the low base of comparison.
+GDP had increased 2.2 percent in 2020.

-Data showed that industrial production advanced 4.3 percent from the last year, which was bigger than the expected growth of 3.6 percent.
+Data showed that industrial production advanced 4.3 percent in December from the last year, which was bigger than the expected growth of 3.6 percent.

-At the same time, retail sales moved up only 1.7 percent and remained weaker than the expected increase of 3.7 percent.
+On the other hand, retail sales moved up only 1.7 percent and remained weaker than the expected increase of 3.7 percent.

-The unemployment rate rose to 5.1 percent in December from 5.0 percent in the previous month.
+The unemployment rate rose marginally to 5.1 percent in December from 5.0 percent in the previous month.

 The People's Bank of China on Monday lowered the one-year medium lending facility rate to 2.85 percent from 2.95 percent and the 7-day reverse repo rate to 2.10 percent from 2.20 percent.